Madura: Demography

 Madura (including its offshore islands) has a population of about four million, most of whom are ethnically Madurese.
 The main language of Madura is Madurese, one of a family of Austronesian languages, which is also spoken in part of eastern Java and on many of the 66 outlying islands.

-The Madurese are a large ethnic population in Indonesia, numbering around 7 million inhabitants.
-They come from the island of Madura as well as surrounding islands, such as Gili Raja, Sapudi, Raas, and the Kangean Islands.
+The Madurese are a large ethnic population in Indonesia, numbering around seven million inhabitants.
+They come from the island of Madura as well as surrounding islands, such as Giliraja, Sapudi, Raas, and the Kangean Islands.
 In addition, many Madurese live in the eastern part of East Java, commonly called the "Horseshoe", from Pasuruan to the north of Banyuwangi.
 Madurese are found in Situbondo and Bondowoso, and east of Probolinggo, Jember, and a few at most who speak Javanese, including North Surabaya, as well as some of Malang.

 Madura has a Sunni Muslim majority and a large Shia minority.
-However, since 2012, interfaith discord has escalated into violence, with many Shia villages around the city of Sampang being attacked and the population fleeing their homes for government refugee centers.
+However, since 2012, interfaith discord has escalated to violence, resulting in many Shia villages around the city of Sampang being attacked and many residents escaping to government refugee centers.
 The United Nations Office for the Coordination of Humanitarian Affairs has provided details of such attacks in 2013.

 Administrative divisions

-Madura Island is part of East Java province and is divided into the following four regencies, listed from west to east:
+Madura Island is administered as part of East Java Province, and is divided into the following four regencies, listed from west to east:

-Note: Sumenep Regency, besides including the eastern quarter of Madura Island, also includes many offshore islands - notably the Kangean Islands (648.56 km2) to the east of Madura, the smaller Sapudi Islands (167.38 km2) lying between Madura and the Kangean Islands, and Talango Island (50.27 km2) closer to Madura; it also includes the small Masalembu Islands (40.85 km2) to the north (between Madura and Kalimantan) and the Giligenteng Islands (30.32 km2) to the southeast of Madura.
-The mainland (i.e. the area on Madura Island itself) covers 1,156.21 km2 (with 789,476 inhabitants in 2020) consisting of 18 districts, while the various islands are 937.38 km2 in area (with 334,960 people in 2020), comprising 9 districts, with 128 islands, 46 inhabited.
+Note: Sumenep Regency, besides including the eastern quarter of Madura Island, also includes many offshore islands - notably the Kangean Islands to the east of Madura, the smaller Sapudi Islands lying between Madura and the Kangean Islands, and Talango Island closer to Madura; it also includes the small Masalembu Islands to the north (between Madura and Kalimantan) and the Giligenteng Islands to the southeast of Madura.
+The mainland (i.e. the area on Madura Island itself) covers 1,156.07 km2 (with 812,117 inhabitants in mid 2024) consisting of 18 districts, while the various islands are 937.40 km2 in area (with 330,885 people in mid 2024), comprising 9 districts, with 128 islands, 46 inhabited.